intel-secl/skc-tools/SKC_Product_Guide.md

 The SKC Client retrieves its PCK certificate from the Caching Service when it generates an SGX quote.

 SCS can be deployed in both Cloud Service Provider (CSP) and tenant environments.
 In the CSP environment, SCS is used to fetch PCK certificates for compute nodes in the data center.
 In the tenant environment, it's used to cache SGX collateral information used in verifying SGX quotes.

+## SGX Host Verification Service

+The SGX Host Verification Service (SHVS) collects the SGX information of all the compute nodes in a data center using the SGX Agent.
+The SGX information consists of SGX discovery information (SGX supported, SGX enabled, FLC enabled and EPC memory size) and SGX platform hardware and software information (Manifest file/encPPID, CPU SVN, ISV SVN, QEID, QEIdentity, PCEID).

+SHVS pushes the SGX platform hardware and software information to the SGX Caching Service (SCS), which uses it to get the PCK certificates of the platform from Intel SGX Provisioning Certification Service (PCS).
+SHVS also uses SCS to determine if the platform is up to date on hardware and security patches (TCB).

 ## SGX Agent